secretstartups/handbook/content/job-families/marketing/field-marketing-manager.md

 ### Responsibilities

-- Manage a team of field marketers to develop and execute a regional demand generation strategy in line with company sales goals.
+- Manage a team of field marketers to develop and execute a regional demand generation strategy in line with company sales goals, including working with both direct sellers, channel sellers, and alliance partners.
 - Manage a team of channel marketers to develop and execute a regional full stack marketing strategy in line with company sales goals.
 - Represent both Field Marketing and Channel Marketing with field sales peers and management at regional leadership meetings.
 - Collaborate with senior marketing leaders, finance and sales leaders to create integrated plans and budgets for both direct (Field Marketing) as well as MDF budgets (Channel Marketing)